Wellington School, Timperley

 Wellington School is a mixed secondary school and sixth form with academy status.
 It is located in Timperley in the English county of Greater Manchester.
+With many primary schools (such as Willows and St Vincent's Primary), surrounding it.

 Previously a foundation school administered by Trafford Metropolitan Borough Council, Wellington School converted to academy status on 1 April 2011.
 However the school continues to coordinate with Trafford Metropolitan Borough Council for admissions, having a non-selective intake.

 Wellington School offers GCSEs as programmes of study for pupils, while students in the sixth form have the option to study from a range of A-levels.